 CLOTHING CONTINUED Hard Shell Pants (Waterproof Rain Pants) Non-insulated, waterproof, and breathable membrane.
 Full side zips are recommended.
 Ideally, it has at least a 1/4 length zipper from the bottom of the pant cuff in order to get pants on and off while wearing mountain boots.
 When sizing make sure it can fit over a base layer and soft shell pants.
 Insulated ski pants are strongly discouraged due to lack of waterproofness and heavy insulation.
-Materials: Gore-Tex, eVent, Drilite, H2NO, Pertex Shield Examples: Patagonia Torrentshell, Arc'Teryx Beta Pant ☐ Buy ☐ Own ☐ Rent Socks Wool or synthetic socks that are at least mid-calf height.
+Materials: Gore-Tex, eVent, Drilite, H2NO, Pertex Shield Examples: Patagonia Torrentshell, Arc'Teryx Beta Pant Buy Own Rent Socks Wool or synthetic socks that are at least mid-calf height.
 Modern boots are designed to insulate your feet, so a thicker sock is not recommended as these tend to lead to blisters and moisture retention.
 Using a lighter sock allows for a more accurate boot fit.
-Wearing a "silk-weight" liner sock beneath your hiking sock can reduce friction on the skin and mitigate blister development.
-Examples: Darn Tough Coolmax Lightweight Buy Own Approach Shoes or Trail Shoes (Optional) Recommended for the 1-day of rock climbing.
-Used on good weather approaches for mid and late season and at camp.
-Early season tends to have too much snow on the ground and it is recommended to hike to camp in your boots.
-Be aware that trail running shoes do not offer as much support when hiking with a heavy pack.
-High-stack shoes like Hoka are not recommended.
-Example Approach: La Sportiva TX4, TX2, Scarpa Rapid Example Trail Shoes: Topo Athletic Terraventure, Altra Lone Peak, La Sportiva Kaptiva, Salmon Sense Ride ☐ Buy ☐ Own Mountaineering Boots Must be stiff and crampon-compatible mountaineering boots.
+Wearing a "silk- weight" liner sock beneath your hiking sock can reduce friction on the skin and mitigate blister development.
+Examples: Darn Tough Coolmax Lightweight Buy Own Approach Shoes Made with sticky climbing rubber, used by many for approaches to and from the rock climbing areas as well as for climbing some of the easier routes.
+Example Approach: La Sportiva TX4, TX2, Scarpa Rapid Buy Trail Running Shoes (Optional) Used by many for approaching mountain camps later in the season.
+Be aware that trail running shoes do not offer as much support when traveling with heavy packs, high stack shoes like the Hoka Mafate or Altra Olympus are not recommended.
+Example Trail Runner: Altra Lone Peak, La Sportiva Kaptiva, Salomon Sense Ride 4 Buy Mountaineering Boots Must be stiff and crampon-compatible mountaineering boots.
 Double boots recommended prior to mid-June.
 For courses after mid-June, single boots should be used.
 Example Double Boot: Scarpa Phantom 6000, La Sportiva G2SM Example Single Boot: La Sportiva Nepal Cube, Scarpa Mont Blanc Pro NOTE: We rent double plastic boots for our May/June courses and single boots for the rest of the season.
 There are many makes and models out there and not all of them are created equal.
 Please consult our Equipment Shop if you are uncertain about the acceptability of your chosen model.
 Buy Own Rent Gaiters Knee or calf height.
 Best used in early-season conditions.
 Optional for mid and late season.
 Gaiters do help protect pants from crampon holes regardless of the season.
-Examples: OR Crocodile ☐ Buy ☐ Own ☐ Rent CLIMBING Helmet Must be UIAA-rated for climbing.
+Examples: OR Crocodile Buy Own Rent CLIMBING Helmet Must be UIAA-rated for climbing.
 Be aware that foam, break-away style helmets like the ones listed below are susceptible to damage if being loaded in a checked bag.
-Examples: Petzl Meteor, Black Diamond Vision Buy Own Rent
+Examples: Petzl Meteor, Black Diamond Vision Buy Own